dmartindiaz/nuxt-openapi-hyperfetch/README.md

 ---

-## Also generates: Nuxt Server Routes
+## Ready to use: Nuxt Server Routes

 Proxy endpoints to keep API keys server-side: